-Watch This: Third & Final How to Train Your Dragon Trailer
+Watch This: Third & Final Trailer for How to Train Your Dragon

 DreamWorks Animation has debuted one last trailer for their upcoming animated movie How to Train Your Dragon featuring the voice talents of Jay Baruchel, Gerard Butler, Craig Ferguson, Christopher Mintz-Plasse, Jonah Hill, America Ferrera, Kristen Wiig, and T.J.
 Miller.
 I'm still hoping the movie might turn out as good as Kung Fu Panda, but I'm just not at all into it.
 As is usual with DreamWorks movies, the voices are all off (they just sound like celebrities), the character design is just bland and unoriginal, and the comedy is just stupid.
 When will you try harder DreamWorks?
 Or is that just not possible?
 Enjoy if you can.

-Watch the third and final trailer for How to Train Your Dragon:
+Watch the third & final trailer for DreamWorks' How to Train Your Dragon from YouTube:

 How to Train Your Dragon is the story of Hiccup, heir of Viking chiefdom and the most lovable, unlikely hero, and his quest to hunt down the fiercest dragon, bring it into submission, and pass his initiation.